Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `nonDynamicData`

+*Read-only*.
 A child structure where core game objects are held.

 **Returns**: